 Specific card recommendations

 The Capital One® Savor® Cash Rewards Credit Card is an excellent choice for foodies because it gives 4% cash back on dining and 2% at grocery stores (plus 8% cash back at Vivid Seats until May 2020, 4% on other entertainment purchases and 1% on everything else).
-There’s a $300 welcome bonus if you spend $3,000 in the first three months, and a $95 annual fee, which is waived the first year.
+There’s a $300 welcome bonus if you spend $3,000 in the first three months, and a $95 annual fee.

 Using the national averages in the four spending categories mentioned above, the typical cardholder would earn $557 the first year (aided by the sign-up bonus) and $257 annually in year two and beyond.
 Starting in year two, the yearly profit is $162 after subtracting the annual fee.
 Those are solid returns, plus, remember that any other spending which goes on the card would increase the totals.